"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Discretization Strategy

 The approximation of $\tens{F}(\U_h)$ in cell $K$ can be done in two possible ways, as explained and commented in \cite{AbgrallHO2018}, too.
 One can either evaluate the values of the flux at the DoFs from the data $U_h$, defining $\tens{\F}(\U_h)$ as:

-which leads to a quadrature-free implementation since the integrals of the shape functions and/or gradients can be evaluated explicitly.
+where $\tens{\F}_\sigma$ is the degree of freedom for the flux in the Bernstein basis, which leads to a quadrature-free implementation since the integrals of the shape functions and/or gradients can be evaluated explicitly.
 Alternatively, one can define $\tens{\F}(\U_h)$ as the flux evaluated for the local value of $\U_h$ at the quadrature point, since both approaches are formally equivalent from the accuracy point of view.